When Technology Becomes Invisible

 One example of when technology can get in the way is when the solution itself is not appropriate for the job at hand.

 Yes, we all love apps: they’ve transformed the way we live, work and play.
-But when a client comes to us with a request for an app, we start with a simple question: what problem are we trying to solve?
+But when a customer comes to us with a request for an app, we start with a simple question: what problem are we trying to solve?
 The simple truth is, an app is not always the answer.

 If an app is designed to help a user accomplish something they do fairly infrequently, then a web app (or simply a website) is often a better solution.
-Does a customer really want to see your app on their home screen 50 times a day when they only use it once a year to pay for their insurance?
+Does a customer really want to see your app on their home screen 50 times a day when they only use it once a year to pay their insurance?

-2. Surprise and delight
+2. Surprise and Delight

 Over the last few years, "surprise and delight" has become a mantra in the design and UX/UI communities.
 It's a phrase coined by the late Steve Jobs, who famously put it at the heart of Apple's customer-centric philosophy.